BarryDigby/barrydigby.github.io/RNA-Seq/Nextflow.md

 ***

 To remedy the above problem, we will use the `combine` operator.
-Essentially, we are telling the process to use the `transcriptome_ch` for *every item* in the reads channel.
+This will add the transcriptome index file to each read tuple: [ base, [ fastq, index]].
+When calling them in `inputs:`, the channel will acknowledge that the index file came from a different channel and can thus be called with its own `file(idx)` call.

 Save the below script as `test4.nf` and run `nextflow run test4.nf`